 This privacy notice is a part of our commitment to complying with our obligations under the UK General Data Protection Regulations (UK GDPR).
-It applies to current, prospective and former suppliers of goods and services to the Trust.
-The term 'suppliers' in this context includes representatives or contacts of organisations, freelance and independent contractors or consultants, and non-beneficiary volunteers).
-This notice does not form a part of any other contract to provide goods and services and may be amended from time to time.
+It applies to current, prospective and former users of the web-based diagnostic tool known as valiDATE.
+The term 'valiDATE Users' in this context refers to any individual who enters their personal data into the diagnostic tool.
+This notice does not form a part of any other contract to provide services and may be amended from time to time.
 We welcome your feedback to help make it even clearer.
 We will only process your personal data in the ways described in this privacy notice.
-This document may be amended from time to time and the latest version can always be found by contacting your DPO below.
+This document may be amended from time to time to time and the latest version can always be found by contacting your DPO below.